 FAQ

-• For individual therapy, we are in-network with Tricare, CHAMPVA, United Healthcare/OPTUM, PPO Blue Cross Blue Shield/Lucet, Cigna/Evernorth, Aetna PPO, Meritain, and Oscar.
+• For individual therapy and medication management, we are in-network with Tricare, CHAMPVA, United Healthcare/OPTUM, PPO Blue Cross Blue Shield/Lucet, Cigna/Evernorth, Aetna PPO, Meritain, and Oscar.

 We are not providers of Medicaid or Medicare plans.